ybchojo/lin_take_home/README.md

 ## System Requirements

-Please check the requirements.txt file ( This file contains all the dependencies )
+Please check the [requirements.txt](https://github.com/ybchojo/lin_take_home/blob/main/requirements.txt) ( This file contains all the dependencies )

 Python and Flask are used to build the microservice that categorize the post_text is sponsored or non-sponsered.
 Flask is a micro web framework and it does not require particualar tools or libraries so it is more easier to implement.